Yamit: History

 Upon the signing of the Egypt–Israel peace treaty in 1979, it was clear that Yamit's days were numbered.
 Most of the residents accepted compensation and relocated to other cities.
 Those who chose to stay were joined by nationalist supporters who moved in to boost their numbers.
 When the order came to evacuate Yamit, the remaining residents barricaded themselves inside their homes, while others climbed up to their roofs as soldiers broke down their doors.

 Before the establishment of Yamit, the area south of Gaza known as the Rafah salient was farmed by Bedouin who grew almond, peach, olive and castor-oil trees, as well as wheat.
 Other crops were grown near the coastline, where groundwater rose almost to the surface.
-They also herded sheep and goats.Some lived in tents, but others lived in tin shacks and concrete houses'.
+They also herded sheep and goats.
+Some lived in tents, but others lived in tin shacks and concrete houses'.

 Expulsion of the Bedouin

 On January 14, 1972, Ariel Sharon ordered the expulsion of the Bedouins of the Rafah Plain, about 18 sqmi of land in northeast Sinai.
 According to Eyal Weizman, their orchards and water wells were also destroyed.
 The tribal sheikhs claimed 20,000 people were affected although Israeli army statistics put the number at 4,950.
 Those living in tents were given a day to remove them.
 Those in concrete houses were given an extra day to leave before the structures were razed.
 Following a map drawn by Sharon, bulldozers were employed to remove all structures that remained.
 The establishment of Yamit was formally approved by the Israeli government in September 1973.

 Settling northeastern Sinai was an idea strongly promoted by Moshe Dayan.
-The idea was subsequently proposed in a document on Israeli policy in the occupied territories by Yisrael Galili in an attempt to bridge the gap between hardliners and moderates in the Israeli Labour Party.
-According to an Israeli kibbutznik who visited the area immediately after the expulsion:

-a group from kibbutzim "were stunned by the dimensions of the wreckage, and by the number of persons who were expelled."
+The idea was subsequently proposed in a document on Israeli policy in the occupied territories by Yisrael Galili in an attempt to bridge the gap between hardliners and moderates in the Israeli Labor Party.
+According to an Israeli kibbutznik who visited the area immediately after the expulsion, a group from kibbutzim "were stunned by the dimensions of the wreckage, and by the number of persons who were expelled."
 The IDF claimed that it had merely evacuated a few nomads from state lands onto which nomads had recently encroached.
 A month later, the head of the International Committee of the Red Cross raised the issue with Dayan's viceroy in the territories, Shlomo Gazit, who knew nothing about it.
 The IDF chief of staff David Elazar, on being informed, flew over the area by helicopter to see for himself and subsequently appointed a commission to investigate what Ariel Sharon had done.